Meet with a member of our medical team and determine the right procedure to help achieve your goals.

 The surgical technique used will determine the location of the scarring.
 Incisions may be made within the nose, leaving nonvisible scars, or between the nostrils under the tip of the nose, leaving a thin scar that should fade well with time.
 Patients who are known to be prone to problematic scarring, such as keloid (red and raised) or hypertrophic (dark in color) scar formation should discuss their options with their plastic surgeon prior to undergoing rhinoplasty.

-The results of nose surgery are usually permanent, though the nose may change shape slightly as part of the natural aging process.
+The results of nose surgery are usually lasting, though the nose may change shape slightly as part of the natural aging process.

 Many patients who undergo nose surgery return to work within the first week to ten days, though this will depend upon the patient and the nature of their occupation.
 Strenuous activity should be avoided for a few weeks.